Psychosocial risk assessment

 • It is essential that the young person is seen on their own for part of the assessment.
 This will allow for sensitive matters to be discussed and also allows them the opportunity to answer questions honestly.

-• Follow up on what impact that has had on them
+• Reflect and inquire about what impact this has had on them.

-• Don’t guess what they might be feeling as a result of that stress
+• Don’t assume what they might be feeling as a result of that stress.

 Medical examination